• Target level of study

 Apprenticeship contract

-Work-study programs in the second and third years.
+Work-study program available in the second and third years.

-First semester: alternating between 2 weeks at the company and 2 weeks at the training center.
+In the first semester: alternating between two weeks at the company and two weeks at the training center.

 Read more

-Work-study program available from the second year of study.
+Work-study program possible starting in the second year of study.

 Read more